Explore Little Venice: A guide to scenic London canal walks

 3. Puppet theatre barge: the UK’s only floating puppet theatre has been going since 1978.
 You’ll find it by Blomfield Road.
 Step on board this narrowboat and you’ll discover a magical, 50-seater theatre complete with a perfect stage for the string marionette dolls.
 It’s an enchanting experience for all ages.

 4. Traditional pubs: Little Venice has a wealth of traditional pubs and canalside cafes.
 Enjoy a pint and some fish and chips at 19th-century pub, The Warwick Castle.
-Then The Waterway’s ideal for a drink on the outdoor terrace overlooking the Grand Union Canal.
+The Waterway’s ideal for a drink on the outdoor terrace overlooking the Grand Union Canal.
+For something a bit different, Crocker’s Folly has lavish decor and delicious Lebanese food.

-5. Regents Park: as you walk along the Regent’s Canal towpath, you’ll pass through the wonderfully lush, green open space that is Regent’s Park.
+5. Regents Park: as you walk along the Regent’s Canal towpath, you’ll pass through the wonderfully lush expanse of greenery that is Regent’s Park.
 On the northwest edge, you’ll see Quinlan Terry’s Regent’s Park villas – six impressive detached villas by the canal.
 You can also catch a glimpse of some animals in London Zoo, especially the high-flying monkeys.

 6. Canalside cafes: stop to refuel or simply take in the views at one of the local cafes.
 Waterside Cafe by Browning’s Pool is a firm favourite as it’s a floating cafe on a barge which also sells pre-loved books.
 Savouring an English breakfast tea and a good book is one of life’s great pleasures.